isaacnmm/pestpolicy-hugo2XX/content/posts/best-car-wash-soap/index.md

 layout: post
 ---

 Cleaning your cars with the wrong soap contributes to the deterioration of their paint.
-Dish soaps are for removing grease and are thus not good for the paint surfaces in your car. - They tend to strip off the wax coating on your car, making them look dull - some people say even[hydrofluoric acid](https://www.sciencedirect. com/science/article/pii/S1226086X12001189).
+Dish soaps are for removing grease and are thus not good for the paint surfaces in your car. - They tend to strip off the wax coating on your car, making them look dull - some people say even[hydrofluoric acid](https://www.sciencedirect.com/science/article/pii/S1226086X12001189).

-- So, which is the best car wash soap - it must be eco-friendly, safe for humans, and[safe for water life, including fish](http://www.journalajee. com/index. php/AJEE/article/view/9522)?
-Well, a good car wash soap will give your car a brilliant look and wont damage the paint.
+- So, which is the best car wash soap - it must be eco-friendly, safe for humans, and[safe for water life, including fish](http://www.journalajee.com/index.php/AJEE/article/view/9522)?Well, a good car wash soap will give your car a brilliant look and wont damage the paint.

 # **In a Hurry?
 Check Best Car Wash Soap**